segmentio/segment-docs/src/connections/destinations/catalog/regal-voice/index.md

 The `ip` field is required if you are opting in users server side.

 Make sure to include `timestamp` with the exact time the user opted in.
-Since traits are [cached](/docs/connections/sources/catalog/libraries/website/javascript/identity/#clearing-traits) and sent with subsequent `identify` calls, Regal Voice ignores opt-ins without a `timestamp` date.
+Since traits are [cached](/docs/connections/sources/catalog/libraries/website/javascript/identity/#clearing-traits) and sent with subsequent Identify calls, Regal Voice ignores opt-ins that do not have a `timestamp` date.

 ## Track